 This year’s Summer Venture Program features 26 full-time Babson graduate and undergraduate students.
 They represent 13 businesses that are working out of the Babson Boston campus and WeWork Boston through July 26.
 Nineteen of the entrepreneurs are living on campus.

 The 10-week intensive experience builds participants’ entrepreneurial skills and accelerates the growth of their ventures.
 In addition to free housing and a 24/7 workspace, teams receive dedicated advisors, expert mentorship, and access to the resources of the Blank Center.
 At the end of their program, teams present in the Summer Venture Showcase to more than 400 members of the Babson and local startup community.

-More than 3,000 riders and 400 volunteers will use the Babson campus in August to raise money for the Dana-Farber Cancer Institute in the annual Pan-Mass Challenge.
+More than 4,000 riders will use the Babson campus in August to raise money for the Dana-Farber Cancer Institute in the annual Pan-Mass Challenge.